E10 - Construct: Add classes method

 Assign periods

-If this occurs, simply go to Construct > Periods > Assign to remove the hash symbols and see the grid codes.
+If this occurs, simply go to Construct > Periods > Assign to remove the hash symbols and see the period codes.

 Improve